 We fish both fly and conventional gear at Kulik depending on our guest’s preferences.
 However, its important to note that some (but not all) of the waters we frequent are restricted to fly fishing only.
 Interested in learning how to fly fish during your stay?
 No problem, all of our guides are excellent instructors and well-versed in both fly and conventional methods.

-Three, four, and seven-day fishing trips to Alaska’s original fly out fishing lodge.
+Three, four, and seven-night fishing trips to Alaska’s original fly out fishing lodge.

 Located smack dab in the middle of some of the most fabled trout and salmon waters in Bristol Bay and Katmai National Park, Kulik Lodge is ideal for both large groups and individual anglers.

 Included in our sportfishing package is round trip air transportation between Anchorage and Kulik Lodge, lodging, meals, boat and guide service on Kulik River, loaner rods and waders, and complimentary cocktails each evening.
 Guided fly outs are also available as add-ons, but are not included in the package price.